Construction and Applications of Billion-Scale Pre-Trained Multimodal Business Knowledge Graph

-(2) \emph{Baseline Models}: We select mT5~\cite{NAACL2021_mT5} as our baseile model for title summarization. mT5~\cite{NAACL2021_mT5} is a multilingual variant of T5~\cite{JMLR2020_T5}, the text-to-text transfer transformer, and demonstrates great performance on many multilingual benchmarks.
-We also pretrain mT5 with corpus in general domains.
+(2) \emph{Baseline Models}: We select mT5~\cite{NAACL2021_mT5} as our baseline model for title summarization. mT5~\cite{NAACL2021_mT5} is a multilingual variant of T5~\cite{JMLR2020_T5}, the text-to-text transfer transformer, and demonstrates great performance on many multilingual benchmarks.
+We also pre-train mT5 with corpus in general domains.

 (3) \emph{Dataset Details}: The dataset for title summarization is built by domain experts with a total of 7 million samples.
 The training set and validation set is randomly splitted with the ratio of 8:2.